 Applying to Veterinary Medical School

-As veterinary physicians like to say, the only real difference between MDs and vets is that the former are limited to treating just a single species.
-To prepare to apply to veterinary medical school, prevets must complete not only the curriculum in premedical sciences, but also additional prerequisite course work, depending on where they are applying.
-Generally these additional courses can be completed after the orgo/bio year and while applications are under review.
+As veterinary physicians like to say, the only real difference between MDs and vets is that the former is limited to treating just a single species.
+To prepare to apply to veterinary medical school, prevets must complete not only the curriculum in premedical sciences but also additional prerequisite coursework, depending on where they are applying.
+Generally, these additional courses can be completed after the orgo/bio year and while applications are under review.

 Coursework and Curriculum

 The extra prerequisites typically include biochemistry and microbiology.
 Prevets who completed a statistics course in a business or social science department before coming to GS may need to take a pure statistics course if required by the school.
 Because there is so much variation in the additional coursework required by vet schools, it is recommended that prevets begin to identify the schools to which they plan to apply in their very first year at Columbia, and in so doing determine what additional coursework they will need to take.
 In addition to the websites of individual veterinary schools, there are two important resources for information about the preveterinary curriculum:

 - The Veterinary Medical School Admissions Requirements

 - The table of prerequisites on the website of the Association of American Veterinary Medical Colleges

 Some of the additional prerequisites (e.g., biochemistry and genetics) are offered at Columbia; others are not.
 Advisors will help students to identify schools in the area where those courses are offered.
 Enrolling in courses as a non-degree student can be challenging; it’s best to plan this well in advance of the semester when the course will be taken.
 Because students must remain continuously enrolled at Columbia, a student who takes classes outside Columbia in a semester in which they are not also enrolled in coursework here will incur a registration fee at Columbia.